 I don’t recommend doing this exercise on the treadmill with a barbell or dumbbells simply because of the potential for losing your balance, which can result in your getting injured.
 Instead, simply hold the front support of the treadmill with both hands for stability as you do the exercise.

 To increase the intensity of this treadmill cardio exercise, simply increase the speed of the treadmill.
 You don’t need to worry too much if your rear foot comes off the back every now and then (more so a problem for taller women) since it’s your front leg that’s doing the work each time you come up.
 Also holding on to the front support of the treadmill keeps you reasonably safe.

 Another method for increasing the intensity of this exercise is to wear a weight vest or a weighted backpack, if you have access to either of these.

 An addition you can make to the Treadmill Walking Lunge is to kick your back leg up each time it steps off the treadmill.
-You can see this being performed by clicking on the following video link:
+You can see this being performed in the following video: